OpenTreeOfLife/reference-taxonomy/registry/README.md

 [a Java program](../org/opentreeoflife/registry/Registry.java)
 in the org.opentreeoflife.registry
 package; the source code is in this repository.
-Its main operations are assigning registrations to the nodes in a taxonomy (Registry.assign method) and extending a registry with new registrations as needed so that all nodes in a taxonomy have assigned registrations (Registry.extend method).
+Its main operations are resolving registrations to nodes in a taxonomy (Registry.resolve method) and extending a registry with new registrations as needed so that all nodes in a taxonomy have assigned registrations (Registry.extend method).